RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 ## What data are required for this app to run?

-App requires a tab separated file.
+App requires a tab separated file containing information from a GWAS study.

 **Note: App works with Human genome build 37 only**